runxel/keyboard-layout/README.md

 Use the `setup.exe` in the `de_xtnd` folder.

 ## Edit
-If you want to edit my keyboard layout, download the MSKLC and modif the `.klc` file.
+If you want to edit my keyboard layout, download the MSKLC and modify the `.klc` file.